whitten/m-spec/m.md

 computers alike, and maintaining a compliant, feature-rich software stack becomes impossible.

-M is *not* a simple programming language — the
+M is not just a simple programming language — the
 ![\\lambda](https://latex.codecogs.com/png.latex?%5Clambda
 "\\lambda")-Calculus is far simpler than M is.
 M is a simple programming language which can express the extensions provided by practical